Paris Métro

-It is the second busiest metro system in Europe, after the Moscow Metro, as well as the tenth busiest in the world.
-It carried 1.520 billion passengers in 2015, 4.16 million passengers a day, which amounts to 20% of the overall traffic in Paris.
+It is the second-busiest metro system in Europe, as well as the twelfth-busiest in the world.
+It carried 1.476 billion passengers in 2024, roughly 4.04 million passengers a day, which makes it the most used public transport system in Paris.
 It is one of the densest metro systems in the world, with 244 stations within the 105.4 km2 of the City of Paris.
-Châtelet–Les Halles, with five Métro and three RER lines, is one of the world's largest metro stations.
-However, the system has generally poor accessibility, because most stations were built underground well before this became a consideration.
+Châtelet–Les Halles, with five Métro and three RER commuter rail lines, is one of the world's largest metro stations.
+The system generally has poor accessibility due to its old age (established 125 years ago) and because most of the current infrastructure was built before accessibility standards emerged, with few stations retrofitted since.
+On the flip side, all new infrastructure and rolling stock meets current accessiblity standards, including extensions of historic lines.